 Prescriptive: Avert Stress Before it Happens

 Taking care of yourself physically and mentally as a lifelong norm is a human best-practice.
-No matter your title, function, or field of expertise, the importance of getting in daily movement and eating right to support maximum brain function is paramount.
-This is even more important as leaders because not only do our actions have tangible ripple-out effects, but our visibility and influence means that when we model self-care as a success practice those around us are more likely to do so as well.
+No matter your title, function, or field of expertise, the importance of getting into daily movement and eating right to support maximum brain function is paramount.
+This is even more important as leaders because not only do our actions have tangible ripple-out effects, but our visibility and influence mean that when we model self-care as a successful practice those around us are more likely to do so as well.

 To balance self-care with an overwhelming schedule, remember four important rules:

 1. Time waits for no one.
 Allow the fantasy that there will somehow be more time in the day to die.
 It’s just a recipe for life as it is to feel like a frantic nightmare.
 An overwhelming schedule for the day is just that; no magic time will appear, so it’s important to take action in support of yourself NOW.